Transfa/sendhooks-engine/README.md

 ### Logging
 - [ ] Logger setup for the project.
 - [ ] Implement file-based persistent logging.
-- [ ] Rotation and cleanup strategy for log files.

 ## 3. Additional Considerations
 ### Security